aih/RulesEditing/Rules2012-prev.md

     majority vote of its members present and voting, so direct.

 (c) No issue involving the status of one or more delegates or alternate
-    delegates or any contest relating thereto shall originate before the Convention Committee on Credentials of the national convention.
+    delegates or any contest relating thereto may originate before the Convention Committee on Credentials of the national convention.
 All contests must first be presented to the Standing Committee on Contests of the Republican National Committee or to the whole